genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/10_web-training/04_web-training-day4.md

 Users;

 // Example html with the user management
-// You can customise this with additional fields, see futher in this documentation export const AdminTemplate: ViewTemplate = html`
+// You can customise this with additional fields, see further in this documentation export const AdminTemplate: ViewTemplate = html`
     <user-management></user-management>
 `;